-Again, Generator will be trained on the feedback given by Discriminator and try to improve performance.
+Again Generator will be trained on the feedback given by Discriminator and try to improve performance.

 This is an iterative process and continues running until the Generator is not successful in making the discriminator fool.

-Generative Adversarial Networks (GANs) Loss Function:
+Generative Adversarial Networks (GANs) Loss Function

-The loss function is used in minimize and maximize of the iterative process.
+I hope that the working of the GAN network is completely understandable and now let us understand the loss function it uses and minimize and maximize in this iterative process.
 The generator tries to minimize the following loss function while the discriminator tries to maximize it.
 It is the same as a minimax game if you have ever played.

-$$\min{G} \max{D} V(D, G)$$
+$\min{G} \max{D} V(D,G)$

-$$V(D, G) = \mathbb{E}{x \sim p{data}(x)}[\log D(x)] + \mathbb{E}{z \sim p{z}(z)}[\log (1 - D(G(z))]$$
+$V(D,G) = \mathbb{E}{x \sim p{data}(x)}[\log D(x)] + \mathbb{E}{z \sim p_z(z)}[\log(1 - D(G(z)))]$

-- D(x) is the discriminator's estimate of the probability that real data instance x is real. - E_x is the expected value over all real data instances. - G(z) is the generator's output when given noise z. - D(G(z)) is the discriminator's estimate of the probability that a fake instance is real. - E_z is the expected value over all random inputs to the generator (in effect, the expected value over all generated fake instances G(z)).
+- D(x) is the discriminator's estimate of the probability that real data instance x is real. - E_x is the expected value over all real data instances. - G(z) is the generator's output when given noise z. - D(G(z)) is the discriminator's estimate of the probability that a fake instance is real. - E_z is the expected value over all random inputs to the generator (in effect, the expected value over all generated fake instances G(z)). - The formula is derived from cross-entropy between

-Challenges Faced by Generative Adversarial Networks (GANs):
+Challenges Faced by Generative Adversarial Networks (GANs)

-- The problem of stability between generator and discriminator.
-The discriminator should not be too strict nor too lenient. - 2.
-Problem to determine the positioning of objects Suppose in a picture we have 3 horse and generator have created 6 eyes and 1 horse. - 3.
+- 1. The problem of stability between generator and discriminator.
+We do not want that discriminator should be too strict, we want to be lenient. - Problem to determine the positioning of objects. suppose in a picture we have 3 horse and generator have created 6 eyes and 1 horse. - 3.
 The problem in understanding the global objects GANs do not understand the global structure or holistic structure which is similar to the problem of perspective.
-It means sometimes GAN generates an image that is unrealistic and cannot be possible. - 4.
-Problem in understanding the perspective It cannot understand the 3-d images and if we train it on such types of images then it will fail to create 3-d images because today GANs are capable to work on 1-d images.
+It means sometimes GAN generates an image that is unrealistic and cannot be possible.

+A problem in understanding the perspective - It cannot understand the 3-d images and if we train it on such types of images then it will fail to create 3-d images because today GANs are capable to work on 1-d images.
 Different Types of Generative Adversarial Networks (GANs):

-- 1) DC GAN It is a Deep convolutional GAN.
+1) DC GAN - It is a Deep convolutional GAN.
 It is one of the most used, powerful, and successful types of GAN architecture.
 It is implemented with help of ConvNets in place of a Multi-layered perceptron.
-The ConvNets use a convolutional stride and are built without max pooling and layers in this network are not completely connected. - 2) Conditional GAN and Unconditional GAN (CGAN) Conditional GAN is deep learning neural network in which some additional parameters are used.
-Labels are also put in inputs of Discriminator in order to help the discriminator to classify the input correctly and not easily full by the generator. - 3) Least Square GAN (LSGAN) - It is a type of GAN that adopts the least-square loss function for the discriminator.
+The ConvNets use a convolutional stride and are built without max pooling and layers in this network are not completely connected.

+2) Conditional GAN and Unconditional GAN (CGAN) - Conditional GAN is deep learning neural network in which some additional parameters are used.
+Labels are also put in inputs of Discriminator in order to help the discriminator to classify the input correctly and not easily full by the generator.

+3) Least Square GAN(LSGAN) - It is a type of GAN that adopts the least-square loss function for the discriminator.
 Minimizing the objective function of LSGAN results in minimizing the Pearson divergence.